zikula/core/docs/Content/Pages.md

 ---
 # Static Pages

-### New in Core 3.1.0

-Zikula now includes the StaticContentModule as a Value-Added extension in Core-3.1.0.
-With this, basic **template-driven** static content is easily implemented in Zikula.
+Zikula includes a `StaticContentBundle` providing means for very basic **template-driven** static content.

 Simply create a template with the needed content in `/templates/p/` like `/templates/p/apple.html.twig`.
 Then direct your browser to `/p/apple` and the template will be displayed.